Vidhate/us-healthcare-vis/CONTEXT.md

    - **Current State:** Only root node populated, children array empty
    - **Schema:** Follows TypeScript definitions in `src/types.ts`
    - **Validation:** Run `npm run validate` to check
+   - **Note:** This hierarchical structure easily transforms to Sankey format

 2. **`src/types.ts`**
    - **Purpose:** Complete TypeScript interface definitions
    - **Contains:**
      - `SpendingCategory` - structure for each node
-     - `PayerBreakdown` - how to split spending by payer
+     - `PayerBreakdown` - how to split spending by payer (creates flows)
      - `DataSource` - citation structure
      - `HealthcareSpendingData` - root structure
    - **Use:** Reference this when adding new categories